We always need to find new volunteer dog foster carers who can provide temporary care for our dogs most in need of a

 - Experience with owning dogs, ideally Bull or Guarding breeds.
 Many of our foster dogs are Staffordshire Bull Terriers

-- Living within one hour of one of our three centres and be able to travel to a centre when required, sometimes at short notice (where appropriate taxis can be provided to transport the animal to and from the centre once on foster)
+- Living within one hour of one of our three centres and be able to travel to a centre when required, sometimes at short notice (in some cases taxis will be provided to help transport the animal to and from the centre once on foster)

 - Able to keep a dog with you at all times, especially at the beginning of the foster period.
 After the settling in period, dogs should not be left for more than 4 hours, and in many cases for less time

 - Do not have young children (those with older children may be considered).
 We are looking for families where minimum age of children is 13

-- Have no other pets – most of our foster dogs are looking for homes with no other animals in the home, although in a few cases, if you have a dog with no behavioural or medical issues they may be considered as a role model for a foster dog so do still get in touch.
+- Have no other pets – most of our foster dogs are looking for homes with no other animals in the home, although in a few cases, if you have a dog with no behavioural or medical issues they may be considered as a role model for a foster dog so do still get in touch

-Ideally we would like people to commit to us on a long-term basis as the dogs that need fostering require a nice stable environment which in turn requires commitment from the Dog Foster Carer.
+Ideally, we would like people to commit to us on a long-term basis as the dogs that need fostering require a nice stable environment which in turn requires commitment from the Dog Foster Carer.
 Each individual foster case will vary; they can range from two to three weeks up to three months and sometimes even longer if the dog is struggling to find a home.
 Fostering is an incredibly rewarding experience and a chance to make a real invaluable difference to a dog who might be struggling in a kennel environment.
 It is, however a little different to rehoming.
 If you’re interested in owning a dog, find out how to rehome a dog.